kishorenc/plankton/README.md

 * `post` - The actual post. `post.body` contains the post text and `post.title` contains the title of the post.
 You can also access all other properties specified in the YAML front-matter as properties of the `post` object.
-* `content` - If a template file specifies another template as a layout, the referred layout file get the contents of the subview as the `content` variable.
+* `content` - If a template file specifies another template as a layout, the referred layout file get the contents of the subview as the `content` template variable.

+## RSS Feed

+Plankton generates a `feed.xml` file at the root of your published site.
+Be sure to set the following properties in `_config.js`, as they are used as part of the feed:

+* BLOG_URL
+* BLOG_TITLE
+* BLOG_DESCRIPTION

 ## Publishing the site